Moogega Cooper

 (born 1985) is an American astronomer, and the Lead of Planetary Protection for the Mars 2020 Mission and is involved with the InSight Mission.
-Dr. Cooper also takes part in programs and speaking engagements to encourage young women and others from underrepresented communities to pursue careers in science and technology.
+Cooper also takes part in programs and speaking engagements to encourage young women and others from underrepresented communities to pursue careers in science and technology.

 Early life

 Cooper was born in 1985 in New Jersey to a Korean mother and African-American father, and World War II veteran.
 She received a B.S. degree in Physics (minor in Space, Earth, and Atmospheric sciences) from Hampton University in 2006, followed by an M.S. degree in 2008 and a Ph.D. in 2009, both in Mechanical Engineering with a concentration in thermal fluid sciences from Drexel University College of Engineering.
 Cooper's dissertation focused on non-equilibrium plasma sterilization of spacecraft materials, enabling her to obtain a position with the Jet Propulsion Laboratory's (JPL) Planetary Protection Group in 2011.
 She possesses eleven different research publications.
 Cooper is the Lead of Planetary Protection for the Mars 2020 Mission and is Group Supervisor for the biotechnology and planetary protection team for InSight Mission.
 Planetary protection is the practice of protecting solar system bodies from contamination by Earth life and protecting Earth from possible life forms that may be returned from other solar system bodies.
+In 2019, Cooper co-authored a study with scientists Ganesh Babu Malli Mohan and Kasthuri Venkateswaran, examining microbial contamination in NASA spacecraft assembly clean rooms using microscopy and molecular techniques to evaluate the biological particles relevant to planetary protection.

-Inspiration and goals
+Career

 In her talk at the Yakima Town Hall in October 2022, Cooper attributed her passion for exploring space to Carl Sagan's 1980s "Cosmos" series, which included a book and a TV show.
 She is a strong advocate for increasing the representation of women and minority communities in STEM fields.
 Cooper has publicly stated her love for working with children through various K-12 student initiatives.